-Because most depressed young adults do not seek help on their own, your parents, teachers, school counselors and coaches have to recognize the symptoms and know something about teen suicide facts and signs.
+Because most depressed young adults and teens do not seek help on their own, your parents, teachers, school counselors and coaches have to recognize the symptoms and know something about teen suicide facts and signs.
 Without treatment, your illness can last for weeks, months, years, or a lifetime and can have impact on all aspects of your life.

 High Risk Factors For Teen Depression